haxsaw/actuator-docs/source/manual/namespace-basic.rst

     compute_server = Role("my_compute_server",
                           host_ref=MyInfraModel.server)

-...which defines the `compute_server` role in the model (which has the name 'my_compute_server').
+...which defines the `compute_server` Role in the model (which has the name 'my_compute_server').
 Also note the keyword argument `host_ref`, which is set to `MyInfraModel.server`.
-This tells Actuator that this role will be realised on the 'server' resoruce in MyInfraModel.
-The value of host_ref may also be a string with an FDQN or IP address of the host for the role, or it may also be a model reference to a so-called StaticServer resource in an infra model class (more on those later).
+This tells Actuator that this Role will be realised on the 'server' resoruce in MyInfraModel.
+The value of host_ref may also be a string with an FDQN or IP address of the host for the Role, or it may also be a model reference to a so-called StaticServer resource in an infra model class (more on those later).

-Next, we declare the app_server role:
+Next, we declare the app_server Role:

 .. code:: python